mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_5_converted.md

 text:     Whenever your General takes damage, draw a card and give this minion +2⚔️.

 name:     S.I.L.V.E.R.
-text:     Whenever you summon this or another Mech, friendly Mechs gain all keywords of other friendly Mechs.
+text:     Whenever you summon this or another Mech, allied Mechs gain all keywords of other allied Mechs.

 name:     Serpenti
 text:     **Frenzy**